-A flux remover cleans off flux left behind after the soldering process.
-That’s important because flux residue can cause corrosion or create what’s called “dendrites”, which are ionic particles chained together between contact points.
+Flux removers are used to clean flux off printed circuit boards (PCBs), which is left behind after the soldering process.
+It's critical to clean off flux residue because it can cause corrosion or create what’s called “dendrites”.
+Detrites are ionic particles chained together between contact points.
 Dendrites can cause current leakage and ever short out the board.

-Isopropyl alcohol is the most common solvent for removing flux, but Chemtronics offers the Flux-Off brand of cleaners that can do the job more effectively and efficiently.
+Although the most popular flux remover is isopropyl alcohol (IPA), Chemtronics offers the Flux-Off brand of cleaners that can do the job more effectively and efficiently.

-Without a straw or brush, you can spray over a wide area of the PCB.
-This is a good way to clean the board overall, or as a final rinse after the cleaning process.
-Always hold the PCB at an angle so the solvent and residues have a chance to run off.
+A good way to clean the board overall, or as a final rinse after the cleaning process, is to use an aerosol without any attachments.
+Make sure you hold the ciircuit board at an angle so the cleaner and residues can run off.

-If you need to clean specific areas of the board, keep the area wet with solvent.
-Flux residues that are only partially dissolved can settle down to form white residues, which can be even more difficult to clean than the original flux.
-If you keep the board wet, it will make it easier to rinse everything off at the end of the process.
+To clean specific areas of the board, keep the area wet with solvent.
+Partially dissolved flux residues tend to settle down to form white residues, which are often even more difficult to clean than flux.
+By keeping the PCB wet, it will be easier to rinse everything off at the end of the process.

-You will want to focus the spray over solder joint areas, where residues will be more concentrated.
+Focus the spray over solder joints, where flux residues are more concentrated.
 Allow the solvent to flow around and under components for more thorough cleaning.

-Every can of flux remover comes with this little extension tube or straw.
-This allows you to spray with pinpoint accuracy.
-It also increases the spray pressure for more agitation.
-Feel free to trim the straw if a shorter one is easier to work with.
+Aerosol flux removers usually include an extension straw or tube for pinpoint accuracy.
+The straw also increases the spray pressure to increase agitation.
+You can trim the straw if a shorter one is easier to manage.

-You first insert the straw into the spray button or trigger sprayer, depending on which product you have.
+- Insert the straw into the spray button or trigger sprayer.
 Make sure you point it away from your eyes in case it accidently sprays.